 - Ruben Purdy

-The Advanced Chip Test Laboratory (ACTL) at Carnegie Mellon University develops and implements data-mining techniques for improving the operation, design, manufacturing and testing of integrated systems.
-Our research involves data-mining algorithm development, data analysis, chip design and fabrication in collaboration with various industrial partners that currently include IBM, NVIDIA, Qualcomm, CISCO Systems, Intel, GlobalFoundries, and ARM.
+The Advanced Chip Test Laboratory (ACTL) at Carnegie Mellon University develops and implements data-mining techniques for improving the security, operation, design, manufacturing and testing of integrated systems.
+Our research involves data-mining algorithm development, data analysis, chip design and fabrication in collaboration with various industrial partners that currently include Google, Broadcom, Qualcomm, Teradyne, GlobalFoundries and Apple.
 The founder and head of ACTL is Prof. Shawn Blanton.